jank-lang/jank-lang.org/resources/src/blog/2024-03-29-syntax-quoting.md

 Aside from that, reader macro support has been extended to include shorthand `#()` anonymous functions as well as `#'v` var quoting.
-The only reader macro not yet implemented is `#""` for regexes.
+The only reader macro not yet implemented is `#""` for regex.
 All of that concludes what I had aimed to accomplish for my quarter, and then some.
 It doesn't stop there, though.

 ### New logo